A Founder's Guide to 15 Active Biotech VCs

 Image of Catalio Capital Management - Top VCs in Biotechnology

-• Investment stages: Seed, early-stage, late-stage, post-IPO, and debt
+• Investment stages: Seed, early and late-stage venture, debt, and post-IPO

 • Founded: 2016

-• Notable investments: Atai Life Sciences, Compass Pathways, Neumora Therapeutics, Haystack Oncology
+• Notable portfolio companies: Atai Life Sciences, Compass Pathways, Neumora Therapeutics, Haystack Oncology

 You can refer to their website here.